Table of Contents

 Included in the package are a 1.
 5 cubic feet high capacity resin, 48, 000 grain (10X54) tank, 15x17x36 brine tank with safety float.
 For customer peace of mind, the Fleck 5600sxt system comes with a 5 year warranty on the unit’s bypass control valve and 10 years on the salt and brine tanks.

 - Smart control reduces water wastage

-- 48K grains capacity makes it ideal as a whole house water softener
+- 48K grains capacity makes it ideal for entire house use

 - Comes with resin already in the tank